 California law recognizes the need to protect and provide special opportunities to young adults.
 Among other things, state law extends foster care services to age 21; sets Division of Juvenile Justice jurisdiction at age 23; and the Department of Corrections and Rehabilitation provides special opportunities and protections for young adults in prison up to age 25.

-CONTINUE TO CHECK: CALIFORNIA LEGISLATIVE INFORMATION
+CALIFORNIA LEGISLATIVE INFORMATION

 Culinary Arts Body and Fitness